 The winners advanced to the Northeast Regional in Wilkes-Barre on March 6th.
 District XI had a successful semi-final round and advanced 8 of its 11 entries to the finals including Bethlehem going 3 for 3.
 In the finals, for the first time ever, District XI crowned the most champions with five to District 4’s four and District 2’s two.
 Bethlehem’s Bob Thompson (138) was the only winner for the Hurricanes as both Bill Deibler and previously unbeaten Parker Jacoby lost.
 Easton had two champions in Larry Gaines (112) and Charles Dentith (145).
 Nazareth’s Harold Wilson and Steve Micio remained unbeaten .
 Shamokin had the most titlists with three but saw defending regional champion, Joe Cawthern drop an 8-3 decision to Micio at 127.

 PIAA State Championships

 District XI arrived with its largest contingent at the state tourney since the regionals were introduced in 1951.
 Harold Wilson and Steve Micio continued their winning ways by advancing to the finals, but the District’s three other qualifiers fell in the semi’s.
-Wilson became Nazareth’s first state champ ever with an 8-5 win at 120.
+Wilson became Nazareth’s first state champ ever with an 8-5 win at 120 (Pictured at Left – Photo from Nazareth HS Yearbook).
 Amazingly, it would take the Blue Eagles another 34 years to get their second state champion!
 Steve Micio dropped his first bout of the year by 8-4 decision to cap his junior year as a state runner-up.